Kevinmuahahaha/Tribes/README.md

 # war-watcher
 This is a command-line-based time-killing program.
++ Each "warrior" is represented by a char.
-Different characters indicate different "Tribes", and tribes fight against each other.
-Make yourself a cup of tea and just watch.
++ Different chars indicate different "Tribes".
++ Tribes fight against each other.

+Make yourself a cup of tea/coffee/whatever and just watch.

-## What's gonna happend in this branch:
+## What's gonna happend in this branch
-  Cleaned codes.
+  Cleaned codes
-  Better managed files.
+  Better managed files
-  (maybe) Generate characters with another thread.
+  (maybe) Generate characters using thread

 ## What's gonna be in the next branch(s)
-  A Linux port.
+  A Linux port
-  A Windows port.
+  A Windows port